solidi/learning-notes/interviews/technical-knowledge.md

 6. "Developer experience."
 7. "It's a journey."
 8. "Documentation as close to code as possible."
+9. "The project will fill the time alloted."

 ## What is a database index?